OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 'verify_peer' => true, // Enable peer certificate verification

-'verify_peer_name' => true, // Ensure the hostname in the certificate matches
+'verify_peer_name' => true, // Verify hostname matches certificate

-'allow_self_signed' => false, // Do not allow self-signed certificates unless explicitly trusted
+'allow_self_signed' => false, // Don't allow self-signed certificates unless explicitly trusted

-'cafile' => $caCertFile, // Specify CA certificate bundle
+'cafile' => $caCertFile, // Specify CA bundle file

-// 'capath' => '/Applications/ServBay/package/common/openssl/3.2/certs', // Optional: specify CA certs directory
+// 'capath' => '/Applications/ServBay/package/common/openssl/3.2/certs', // Optional: specify CA directory

 ],